badboy/something-about-rust/talk.md

 ## May 2016
 # State of Rust Survey

+???

+do you use rust

+which version

+backward compatible / breaking

+rust at work

+learning curve

+tool usage

+demographics

 ---

 class: middle, center

 ## June 2016
 # 3000 responses to the survey

+???

+imaturity of libraries and tools

 ---